Toccoa's colorful depot is home to a welcome center, chamber of commerce, historical society and the Currahee Military Museum.

 |Accessible Platform||Accessible Restrooms||Accessible Waiting Room|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-The depot was restored according to a design by Carter Watkins Architects, Inc., of Monroe, GA.
+The wood frame depot was restored according to a design by Carter Watkins Architects, Inc., of Monroe, GA.
 The funding for the project came from several sources: $374,000 in ISTEA funds through the state DOT, which the city matched with $100,000.
 The state DOT also provided an extra $20,000 for the parking lot.
 The historical society provided $500,000 for interior work and for an addition to house the Currahee Military Museum.
 In October 2009, the new 4,400 square-foot space was dedicated during the popular Currahee Military Weekend.
 It contains a large meeting room, gift shop, research library, and office space.
 Approximately half of the funding was provided through a special purpose, local option 1 cent sales tax administered by Stephens County.

 The small city of Toccoa, today the seat of Stephens County, lies among the foothills of the Blue Ridge Mountains in northeast Georgia.
 Before the late 1800s, the forested area around Toccoa was occupied by Cherokee Native Americans.
 However, when Colonel Wafford, an officer in the American Revolutionary Army, purchased the land from the natives in the late 1700s, the first European settlement was known as Dry Pond, for during the wetter winter months the area actually became a temporary pond.
 It is the present-day location of Pond Street.